zhangyh98/blockchain/docs/develop.md

 ### What is Protocol Buffer3

-CHAIN Blockchain serializes data with `protocol buffer 3`, which is a general serialization protocol launched by Google.
+BUBI Blockchain serializes data with `protocol buffer 3`, which is a general serialization protocol launched by Google.
 Click this [link](https://developers.google.com/protocol-buffers/docs/proto3) to get more information.
 All the data format we use are under the dir: `src\proto`.
 Other data with reference to transaction, block ,account are in the `chain.proto` file.

 ### Protocol Buffer3 and JSON